orangegirl85/udacity_p2_tournament_results/README.md

 ------------------------

-    * This is a Python application that uses PostgreSQL database to keep track of players and matches in a game tournament.
+    * This is a Python application that uses PostgreSQL database to keep track of players and matches in a swiss game tournament.

 # Prerequisites